Cuban Salsa: Siete (7) – Panqué

 For that reason leaders at any level tend to drop using Siete and Siete based figures unless they face a strong follow or know that the follow can do it.

-No it does not!
-The follow might not be that familiar with the move, or might not know the call.
+No it is not!
+The Follow might not be that familiar with the move, or might not know the call.
 If you are sloppy in the Rueda you will soon get sloppy also in social dancing.

 Pedro and Noe first show Siete without proper preparation.
 But in the Rueda later in the video they open op on seven and tap on eight as one should always do also in a Rueda: